Sexuality, Fertility, Gender, and Body Image Concerns

 Key Takeaways

-- Sexuality and body image are routine oncology concerns and should be assessed respectfully, not only when the patient raises them first.
+- Sexuality and body image are routine oncology concerns and should be assessed proactively, not only when the patient raises them first; the PLISSIT model gives the nurse a structured way in.

-- Fertility preservation discussions should occur before treatment when therapy may impair fertility and time allows referral.
+- Fertility preservation discussions should occur before treatment when therapy may impair fertility and time allows referral, consistent with ASCO guidance.

 - Gender-affirming communication includes correct names, pronouns, anatomy-specific assessment, privacy, and avoidance of assumptions about partners or bodies.